matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 ["{\"foo\"" ":1}\n{\"bar\":" "42}" "{\"baz\":42}" "{\"bla\":42}"]
 {% endcodeblock %}

 Now we can check on the REPL if this will produce three complete JSON strings.
-It is expected here that the last one is lost.
+It is expected here that the last one is lost because we would only check its completeness once there is a following tweet[^6].
 Once the collection to process is empty, the **arity-1** (single argument) function is called one last time, which really only returns the aggregate at that point:

     birdwatch.main=> (in-ns 'birdwatch.twitterclient.processing)
     #<Namespace birdwatch.twitterclient.processing>